Ebrima Y. Jallow

 e.g. The high cost of rental homes in The Gambia is causing financial strain for low-income families.

-For example, instead of saying “why does this system not work as intended?”, you could say something like “The system is not achieving the desired outcome when X happens.”
+For example, instead of saying “Why does this system not work as intended?”, you could say something like “The system is not achieving the desired outcome when X happens.”
+The former leads users to come up with causal relationships where none probably exist and the latter on the other hand, opens doors for further exploration.

 A critical step on the path of solving a problem is first asking a very important question “Is this problem within my circle of concern or circle of influence?”